 Ecommerce or electronic commerce refers to a business model that involves sales transactions being done on the web.
 Virtually every online shopping website - big or small - follows this structure.
 Any site where you can obtain items for sale over the internet is considered an ecommerce website.

-Ebay and Amazon, the grandfathers of ecommerce, paved the way to a newer and more convenient way of shopping.
-They are actually not that old to be called grandfathers, but the higher level of respect is implied there.
-Of course online buying and selling were already a thing before, but because of these companies, e-commerce website became an easier and more preferred platform to a lot of consumers.
+eBay and Amazon, the grandfathers of eCommerce, paved the way for a newer and more convenient way of shopping.
+They are actually not that old to be called grandfathers, but a higher level of respect is implied there.
+Of course, online buying and selling were already a thing before, but because of these companies, e-commerce websites became an easier and more preferred platform to a lot of consumers.

 People were very skeptical to use these sites to purchase their items there because they are prone to fraudulent activities and scamming schemes.
 It is still evident up to this day, but developers come up with solutions to better people’s shopping experience.
 Examples of these solutions are reviews, return policy, and cash on delivery.
 These features help consumers decide if they should purchase items from an e-commerce website or not.

 One of the obvious differences between an eCommerce website and an ordinary business or company website is in the features that it supports.
 A company website may just house information on the brand’s product and services so users will need to contact the company directly if they want to do business with them.
 Meanwhile, an eCommerce website works pretty much like how a physical store works.
 Users can purchase items, arrange for delivery and payments on the same site without the need to call a human person to help them with their order.
 When you start learning how to create eCommerce website content, you’ll find that it’s a bit more complicated to put up an online store compared to an ordinary website because of the features and design elements that the former requires.